 5) “How do I reconnect it?”

-If you’re trying connect ClickUp Slack again (or connect ClickUp to Slack) after changes:
+If you’re trying to to connect ClickUp and Slack again after changes:

 - Disconnect/reconnect the integration in ClickUp